Samir-Kesare/OpsTree-Documentation-/Monitoring/Design/DB Monitoring /DB_Monitoring_Dashboard_Designing.md

 Dashboard designing is essential for effective monitoring and visualization of data in various fields, including database monitoring.
 The purpose of dashboard designing is to create visually appealing and informative displays that present data effectively for analysis and decision-making.
 ***

-## Key Concepts of Dashobard Designing
+## Key Concepts of Dashboard Designing

 | Key Consideration        | Description                                                                                                                |
 |--------------------------|----------------------------------------------------------------------------------------------------------------------------|